CFL vs DRE–Which is Right for You?

-Most of my clients operate their mortgage companies as real estate brokers under the jurisdiction of the Department of Real Estate (“DRE”).
+Many of our clients operate their mortgage companies as real estate brokers under the jurisdiction of the Department of Real Estate (“DRE”).
 The DRE license is very versatile.
 Without any net worth or bonding requirements they can make and arrange both consumer and non-consumer real estate loans, conduct escrows for their own transactions, sell loans to licensed and unlicensed investors and service loans.
 However, at the end of the leash is the Department of Real Estate.
-The DRE can be a difficult taskmaster if you come within its cross-hairs.
+The DRE can be a difficult taskmaster if you come within its crosshairs.

-Clients frequently ask me about operating under a California Finance Lender’s License administered by the Department of Financial Protection and Innovation (“DFPI”).
-So, I thought it might be helpful to compare the two licenses.
+Clients frequently ask us about operating under a California Finance Lender’s License administered by the Department of Financial Protection and Innovation (“DFPI”).
+So, we thought it might be helpful to compare the two licenses.

 Entity Type.
 DRE licensees must be individuals, corporations or limited partnerships where the general partner is a licensed real estate broker.
 An LLC cannot hold a real estate license.
 CFL licensees may be corporations, limited liability companies, or limited partnerships.

 Net Worth.
 DRE licensees do not need net worth, even to make consumer loans.
 CFL lenders must have a $25,000 net worth for non-consumer lending and $250,000 for consumer lending.